MumenSaty/aternos-afk-bot/README.md

-# 🚀 Aternos AFK Bot
+# 🚀 Vanir Aternos AFK Bot

 Keep your Minecraft server active 24/7 with this simple AFK bot!
 Deploy it on **Render.com** for free always-online hosting and connect it to your **Aternos Paper server**.